 The history of the Parish is fascinating.
 There is evidence of occupation and therefore almost certainly settlement, dating from as long ago as 2000BC.
 It is therefore impossible to even scratch the surface in the few lines we have available.
-So if you are interested in the history of your Parish – and we think you should be – we recommend you read Peter Clark’s book, Dever & Down published in 2002 and available at Sutton Scotney Post Office.
+So if you are interested in the history of your Parish – and we think you should be – we recommend you read Peter Clark’s book, Dever & Down originally published in 2002 and with a 2nd updated issue published in 2011.
+Copies are available from the Wonston Arms public house and all profits from the sale of the book go to local charities.
 There is an earlier history Historical Notes on the Parish of Wonston, its Manors, its Church and its Rectors published in 1913 by the Rector of the day, the Reverend Biggs-Wither, but that’s a bit out of date now and more for the serious historian!

 The Square, SUTTON SCOTNEY

 A PLAQUE HAS BEEN UNVEILED TO COMMEMORATE THE SIGNING OF A PETITION TO THE KING IN SEPTEMBER 1830 FOR PARLIAMENTARY REFORM, THE SUBSEQUENT 'SWING RIOTS' AND THE OUTCOME FOR SOME LOCAL PEOPLE.

 A copy of the plaque is attached.
 It is mounted on the wall of the Coach & Horses Public House which faces where The White Swan Inn once stood by kind agreement of Publican, Mr. Ray Barber.
 (These Coaching Inns once stood on the main London to Salisbury/West Country Road, before the A30 by pass of the village).